-Failing the comprehensive examination(s) is considered final unless the supervisory committee and the head of the academic unit recommend, and the dean of the Graduate College approves, a reexamination.
+Failing the comprehensive examination is considered final unless the written comprehensive examination supervisory committee and the head of the academic program recommend, and the dean of the Graduate College, approve a re-examination.
 Only one re-examination is permitted.
-A petition with substantial justification for reexamination, endorsed by the members of the students' supervisory committee and the head of the academic unit, must be approved by the dean for the Graduate College before students can take the examination a second time.
+A petition with substantial justification for re-examination, endorsed by the members of the student's written comprehensive examination supervisory committee and the head of the academic unit, must be approved by the dean for the Graduate College before a student can take the examination a second time.
 Re-examination may be administered no sooner than three months and no later than one year from the date of the original examination.
-The Graduate College office may withdraw students from the degree program if the students' petition for re-examination is not approved, or if the students fail to successfully pass the retake of the comprehensive examination(s).
+The Graduate College office may withdraw a student from the degree program if the student's petition for reexamination is not approved, or if the student fails to successfully pass the retake of the comprehensive examination.